PeterLiu33/PeterRabbit/README.md

 # How to Use it

+After clone the source code, first of all, you should run 'gradle wrapper' to build the gradlew environment.

-After clone the source code, you'll see the shell named 'run.sh'.
+At the root of project, you can see the shell named 'run.sh'.
 Simply, run that command, and you can get outputs from console.

 ``` txt
 二月 18, 2017 11:57:48 下午 com.peterliu.peterrabbit.channel.SelectorRegister startServer